Home > How to Study Abroad in Europe for a Year

 Or, maybe you already know exactly which city you want to live in - and it's Budapest in Hungary!
 In that case, you're ready for the next step.

-This has to happen before you apply for your visa because it will need to be submitted as part of your visa application.
+This typically has to happen before you apply for your visa because it will need to be submitted as part of your visa application.

 Looking for Schengen Travel Insurance?